Same-Sex Marriage State-by-State

 Governors in Delaware, Hawaii, Illinois, Minnesota and Rhode Island sign bills legalizing same-sex marriage.
 Courts in New Jersey and New Mexico issue rulings that allow same-sex couples to wed.

-Federal courts have struck down same-sex marriage bans in Utah, Oklahoma, Virginia, Texas, Michigan, Idaho, Wisconsin, Indiana, Kentucky and Colorado.
+Federal courts have struck down same-sex marriage bans in Utah, Oklahoma, Virginia, Texas, Michigan, Idaho, Wisconsin, Indiana, Kentucky, Colorado and Florida.
 All of those rulings were put on hold pending appeals, which are widely expected to end up in the U.S. Supreme Court, perhaps as soon as the next term.
 Similar rulings in Oregon and Pennsylvania have remained in effect, legalizing same-sex marriage in those states.

 States where gay marriage is